I’m a very judge-y person.

 Figure out how you’re perceived, and use it to your advantage.
 Learn the image you present, and show us a deeper version than the superficial cliché – it’s one of the best ways for me and an audience to realize you have more to offer.
 Then decide – is this your wheelhouse?
 Or can you manipulate the image to show us something different?
 Both make for fascinating choices – choices I’ll be excited to see.

-*I do want to say this – if they (‘they’ being whoever stands in front of you) make an incorrect assumption about you based on anything superficial – the color of your skin, your gender, your age – please remember they are an uneducated, unempathetic turd.
+*I do want to say this – if they (‘they’ being whoever stands in front of you) make an incorrect assumption about you based on anything superficial – the color of your skin, your gender, your age, your physical ability, anything at all – please remember they are an uneducated, unempathetic turd.
 I hope you have a big enough heart to treat them with kindness, in an effort to break their incorrectly ingratiated stereotypes into tiny little pieces.